Manage your account with MyWesternWater

 Planned interruptions are those occasions when Western Water needs to turn off the water supply to undertake necessary maintenance or other activities.

-2Planned water supply interruptions restored withing 5 hours were not met at a 99% level because of the one water supply interruption incident that resulted in the payment of GSLs in FY19.
+2Planned water supply interruptions restored within 5 hours were not met at a 99% level because of the one water supply interruption incident that resulted in the payment of GSLs in FY19.
 This is considered an extraordinary event which we do not expect to recur in future years.

 Western Water’s focus is on preventative maintenance for the sewerage system.
 Nonetheless, unplanned blockages and spills can occur.
 When they do, our service standards aim to minimise impacts to customers and the environment.